MatiasDW/Buda-Api/Readme.md

-# Spread API
+# Buda-Api

 ## Introduction
 Spread API is a REST API designed and implemented as part of Buda.com's initiatives to facilitate interaction with cryptocurrency markets.
 This API allows users to calculate and retrieve the spread of markets on Buda.com and manage spread alerts for continuous monitoring.

 ### Prerequisites
 - Python 3.8 or higher.
+I used Python 3.11 with pip version 23.2.1
 - pip for managing Python packages.

 ### Features